 The AFP reports:

-Rainbow Week ends May 6.
-Watch a video of the parade, AFTER THE JUMP.
+Watch a few dramatic videos of the rally, AFTER THE JUMP.